pins/tutorials/Exercise1/README.md

 ### Get the SONiC/PINS Target Image(s) for Your Switches

-SONiC/PINS target images are currently available on Github [PINS releases](https://github.com/pins/sonic-buildimage-public/releases/tag/az-master-12.17.21).
+SONiC/PINS images for select targets are currently available on Github.
 There is one SONiC/PINS image per ASIC, so be sure to select the correct image for your switch.
 Most images end in `.bin`, except Arista switches, which end in `.swi`.

 You can either access the image directly on Github or copy the image to your local server or switch.
 This tutorial illustrates some of your choices, but getting the image is up to you.
 Your hardware vendor may have switch-specific instructions to acquire and load software.

-To copy the link from Github, go to [PINS releases](https://github.com/pins/sonic-buildimage-public/releases/tag/az-master-12.17.21), select your target image, and copy the URL.
-The target image URL format is `https://$IMAGE_SERVER/$IMAGE_DIR/$IMAGE`.
+To copy the link from Github, go to [PINS releases](https://github.com/pins/sonic-buildimage-public/releases/tag/202106-10-27), select your target image, and copy the URL.

-Example URL for a GitHub target image.
+Example URL for a Broadcom-based target image from Github:

 ```
 https://github.com/pins/sonic-buildimage-public/releases/download/202106-10-27/sonic-broadcom.bin
 ```

+*Note: The default username/password for PINS images on Github is:* `admin/admin`

 If you are a systems integrator and you are creating a custom image for your switch, you will need to follow the instructions in [Build SONiC/PINS Target Image](../BuildTargetImage.md).
 For help, please use the SONiC/PINS support channels.